MicrosoftDocs/azure-docs/articles/import-export/storage-import-export-tool-reviewing-job-status-v1.md

 ## Review export logs

 During an export, the Import/Export service generates a verbose log and a copy log for each data transfer from Azure Storage to a disk.
-There's also a manifest file, which is saved to disk and is also saved in the storage account if you choose to save verbose logs for the Import/Export job.
+There's also a manifest file, which is saved to the disk.
+If you choose to save verbose logs for the Import/Export job, the manifest also is saved to the storage account.

 ### Verbose log

-The verbose log for an export is a simple listing of all files that were successfully exported from the Azure storage account to the drive, with the following information for each file.
+The verbose log for an export is a simple listing of all files that were successfully exported from the Azure storage account to the drive.
+Teh verbose log gives the following information for each file.
 The verbose log doesn’t provide summary information.

 | Field       | Description                                  |
 |-------------|----------------------------------------------|